microsoft/SdnDiagnostics/.github/contributing.md

 # Build validation and testing
 1. To generate a local build of the module, run `.\.build\build.ps1` which will generate an SdnDiagnostics module package to `~\out\build\SdnDiagnostics`.
 1. Copy the module to `C:\Program Files\WindowsPowerShell\Modules`.
+    - Remove any existing modules if they are present.
 1. Import the module using `Import-Module -Name SdnDiagnostics -Force`.
 1. Install the modules to the SDN nodes in the dataplane.
 ```powershell